christophhart/hise_documentation/introduction/hise-interface/interface-designer/Readme.md

 You can group components into each other.
 Create a [Panel](/ui-components/plugin-components/panel) or a [Viewport](/ui-components/plugin-components/viewport) and add or drag other components beneath them in the Component List.
 This will group components together, which makes it easy to implement page-like logic for complex projects.

-The little **green/red dot** indicates if an UIComponent has its `saveinPreset`-property set to true or false.
+The little star icon indicates if an UIComponent has its `saveinPreset`-property set to true or false.
+This indicates if the value of the component should be saved in UserPreset or not.
 Learn more about this in the [User Presets](/working-with-hise/project-management/user-presets) chapter.

 ## Property Editor